-Most dogs possess the natural tendency to be devoted to their pet parent, after all, that’s what makes them man’s and woman’s best friend.
-However, there are some dogs that may be too rambunctious, overly-excitable or just too timid to help people in their darkest moments.
+Most dogs possess the natural tendency to be devoted to their pet parent; after all, that’s what makes them man’s and woman’s best friend.
+However, some dogs may be too rambunctious, overly excitable, or just too timid to help people in their darkest moments.
 That isn’t to say that these pup-personality-types can’t or will never be able to be an emotional support animal, it just means they may take more training to do so.

-If your therapist has recommended an emotional support dog to help with your diagnosis, you will want to look for a canine around a year-old and is calm/laid-back in nature, as well as responsive to you.
+If your therapist has recommended an emotional support dog to help with your diagnosis, you will want to look for a canine around a year-old and is calm and laid-back in nature, as well as responsive to you.
 Making a true connection or an instant bond with any pet is one way to ensure your dog will be there when needed the most.

 Puppies and Emotional Support